- INK is primarily an online magazine written and produced entirely by pupils at Berkhamsted School.

 - The INK editorial team is predominantly made up of students in years eleven to thirteen.
 The editorial team meet together for a 40 minute meeting per week to discuss content, contributions, issues and launches.

 - The editorial team organise and edit the submissions, which students can be email to the addresses below.
-If you are any doubt as to what section your article would fit in, please send it to James or Edmund, who will then send it to the relevant section editor.
+If you are in any doubt as to what section your article would fit in, please send it to James or Edmund, who will then send it to the relevant section editor.

 CURRENT EDITORIAL TEAM